Leonard Cheshire: Post War: VIP Colony and Le Court Cheshire Home

 At the beginning of 1948, Cheshire heard about Arthur Dykes, who had been one of Cheshire's original "VIP" community at Le Court, and was dying from cancer.
 Dykes asked Cheshire to give him some land to park a caravan until he recovered, but Cheshire discovered that Dykes was terminally ill and that this diagnosis was concealed from him.
 He told Dykes the real position and invited him to stay at Le Court.
 Cheshire learned nursing skills and was soon approached to take in a second patient, a 94-year-old woman recovering from a stroke.
 She was followed by others, some coming to stay and others to help.
 Although Le Court had no financial support, and his situation was financially perilous most of the time, money somehow always seemed to arrive in the nick of time to stave off disaster.

 Cheshire had identified a gap in the new National Health Service (NHS) and more were to come to him for help, willing to contribute their National Insurance payments and keen to share a home with others where they could make friends and all chip in together.
 By the summer of 1949 Le Court had 24 residents with complex needs, illnesses and impairments, and a tuberculosis ward.
 The local GP and others had misgivings about the project, but as Cheshire pointed out, no matter how basic or unsatisfactory it was from a medical viewpoint, the alternative for most of the people accepted to Le Court was much worse.

 As word spread, referrals came from the new NHS hospitals already struggling to cope with waiting lists of people needing urgent care.
 Disabled people were at the very bottom of the list of priorities, often left to manage on their own, rely on others to help them get through each day or were stuck living in hospital wards.
 As Le Court became established, and people from different parts of the UK began to rally in response to local need for a similar home for people in their communities, the charity now known as Leonard Cheshire began.
 Le Court was to become the first 'Cheshire Home' and remained the flagship home of the charity Leonard Cheshire until its closure in 2007.
-Cheshire continued to live both at Le Court and after his marriage, at the Sue Ryder home in Cavendish for the rest of his life.
+Cheshire continued to live both at Le Court and after his second marriage, at the Sue Ryder home in Cavendish for the rest of his life.